 Trauma comes in many forms.
 When most people think of trauma, they imagine a person struggling with a single, physically dangerous experience like an assault.
-However, the reality is that trauma can be mental, physical, emotional, social, or even financial.
+The reality is, however, that trauma can be mental, physical, emotional, social, or even financial.
 Trauma can occur after a single event, or trauma can happen as a result of repeated stressful situations that cause emotional or psychological harm.
 Trauma is divided into three types known as acute, chronic, and complex trauma.

-This form of trauma is generally the result of a single traumatic event like a sexual assault, a car accident, or a surviving a disaster.
-The traumatic event occurred and it was severe enough to damage an individual’s emotional and physical sense of security.
-This ultimately will change an individual’s thought patterns and behavior.
+This form of trauma is generally the result of a single traumatic event like a sexual assault, a car accident, or surviving a disaster.
+The traumatic event occurred, and it was severe enough to damage a person’s emotional and physical sense of security.
+This ultimately will change their thought patterns and behavior.
 This form of trauma displays the following symptoms:

 - Unhealthy sleeping patterns

 - Inability to trust others